fhiso/tsc-governance/priorities.md

 The following have been identified by the TSC as the current priorities:

-1. Produce a framework and conceptual model for citation element, and a vocabulary identifying the various descriptive elements that might reasonably be needed in the algorithmic construction of citations to family history or genealogical sources.
+1. Produce a framework and conceptual model for citation elements, and a vocabulary identifying the various descriptive elements that might reasonably be needed in the algorithmic construction of citations to family history or genealogical sources.